metrumresearchgroup/NMBayesTutorial/README.md

 # NMBayesTutorial
 Supplementary code for NONMEM Bayes Tutorial

+> **Note:** This branch contains the original code used to produce output shown in the tutorial.
+This code has since be rewritten to make use of the new R package `bbr.bayes`, and can be found [in the `bbr.bayes` branch of this repo](https://github.com/metrumresearchgroup/NMBayesTutorial/tree/bbr.bayes).

 Packages have been specified in _/renv_ and should be accessible by first running in your RStudio Console window: